 Claim: Several students tripping on LSD stared at the sun until blinded.

-Origins: This legend, one the 1960s' most ubiquitous pieces of drug scarelore (along with "teenager on acid trip thinks he can fly and jumps out window") was nothing but pure hoax.
+legend, one the 1960s' most ubiquitous pieces of drug scarelore (along with "teenager on acid trip thinks he can fly and jumps out window") was nothing but pure hoax.
 Nonetheless, the national print media fell for it twice.

 Exclusive to The Times from a Staff Writer